Tustin Brain Injury Lawyers

 Day-time TreatmentPatients who are not in need of round-the-clock care and who are allowed to go home at night would be more likely to choose this option of treatment.
 This kind of care is also followed once a hospital has discharged a patient.

 Patients who were not diagnosed with a severe head injury would be urged to partake in this type of treatment.
 This kind of therapy is used to maintain brain recovery.

 Pursuing Compensation after a TBI

-The experienced Tustin brain injury lawyers at our law firm have helped victims of catastrophic injuries obtain fair compensation for damages including but not limited to medical expenses, lost earnings, lost future income, rehabilitation, pain and suffering and emotional distress.
-Please contact us for a free consultation and comprehensive case evaluation.
+The experienced Tustin brain injury lawyers at our law firm have helped victims of catastrophic injuries obtain fair compensation for damages that include medical expenses and lost wages.